openmobilehub/android-omh-auth/docs/advanced/OMH-Auth-Client.md

 )

 omhAuthClient.getUser()
-  .addOnSuccess()
-  .addOnFailure()
+  .addOnSuccess {
+    // Perform action with the user
+  }
+  .addOnFailure {
+    // Show an error dialog
+  }
   .execute()
 ```

 # Working with the credentials

 If you wish to obtain the given credentials you can use the function `getCredentials()`.
-Take into mind that this will return an `Any` object as this credentials may vary depending on the implementation.
-For the GMS version of the Android OMH Auth SDK a `GoogleAccountCredential` will be returned.
-You can read more about it [here](https://cloud.google.com/java/docs/reference/google-api-client/latest/com.google.api.client.googleapis.extensions.android.gms.auth.GoogleAccountCredential).
-In the case of the non GMS version, an interface is provided called `OmhCredentials`.
 You can read more about it [here](/docs/advanced/OMH-Credentials.md)